utah-cs4470-sp23/class/assignment2/README.md

 # Assignment 2: Parsing Commands and Statements

-Your second assignment is to build a parser for a subset JPL.
+Your second assignment is to build a parser for a subset if JPL.
 Its job is to turn an arbitrary sequence of tokens into:

 - An abstract syntax tree
 - A parse error